DoView Boards

 Optimizing the DoView Board user experience

-On-the-fly building of DoView Boards has only become widely doable because of Claude’s interactive diagram feature.
-However, this feature in Claude (wonderful though it is) is not fully optimized for using a DoView Board as the central artifact.
-This is because when you ‘Ask AI’ under a box within the DoView Board Claude returns the answer down the page and scrolls away from the DoView Board so the user has to scroll back to it.
-Also Claude does not fully update the DoView Board until you type DoView and it takes some time to redraw it.
-At the moment in Claude if you use the Artifact window the DoView Board will not interact as it does when it is an inline interactive diagram in the Claude chat.
-You can mock up how an interface would work if you put the HTML for the DoView Board into Open AI’s Atlas browser and then open up the chat window on the right hand side of the DoView Board in the browser.
-You need to instruct ChatGPT to look for changes in the Your Notes field which are questions and then ChatGPT will return a response in the right hand window which means you can still see the DoView Board.
-This does not have the full functionality of using the interactive diagram in Claude, it merely demos a better user interface for using a DoView Board as a GUI to an AI system.
+At the moment in Claude, if you use the Artifact window, the DoView Board will not interact with the Claude chat in the way that it does when the board is an inline interactive diagram within a Claude chat.
+You can mock up how a better DoView Board interface would work.
+Just put the HTML for the DoView Board created by Claude into Open AI’s Atlas browser.
+Then open up the chat window on the right-hand side of the DoView Board in the browser window.
+You need to instruct ChatGPT to look for changes in the Your Notes field, which are questions, and then ChatGPT will return a response in the right-hand window.
+In contrast to what happens with Claude, this means you can still see the DoView Board all the time while interacting with the AI.
+This mock up in Atlas does not have the full functionality of using the interactive diagram in Claude, it merely demos a better user interface for using a DoView Board as an intent GUI to interact with an AI system.

 Using a DoView Board to structure code development